hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 The interface for interacting with the contract is created using [create-eth-app](https://github.com/PaulRBerg/create-eth-app).
 The MetaMask browser extension is required for testing.

-By default, the application connects to the contract of the address specified in `net-emissions-token-network/interface/packages/contracts/src/addresses.js`, which is currently set to a contract deployed on the Goerli public Ethereum testnet.
-When interacting with the contract on Goerli, access to the owner private key is needed to register dealers via the interface, and new wallets can be created via MetaMask (be sure to fund newly created wallets with Goerli ETH via a faucet or transferring funds for gas fees).
-To instead connect to a local Ethereum network with Hardhat Network (which provides test accounts preloaded with Goerli ETH for gas fees), read *Starting the React application and connecting to local Hardhat Network*, otherwise, read the instructions below to connect via Goerli.
+The application connects to the contract of the address specified in `net-emissions-token-network/interface/packages/contracts/src/addresses.js`, which is by default set to the default address of deployment on the Hardhat Network.
+To instead connect to an Ethereum testnet on Goerli, read *Starting the React application and connecting to Goerli testnet*, otherwise, read the instructions below.

-### Starting the React application and connecting to Goerli testnet
+### Starting the React application and connecting to local Hardhat Network

-Goerli is a public Ethereum testnet and the current deployment environment for the interface.
-Transactions can be viewed by anyone on [Etherscan](https://goerli.etherscan.io/) (to see the history of transactions, one can enter the current contract address at `net-emissions-token-network/interface/packages/contracts/src/addresses.js`).
-In order to connect the interface to this local testnet:
+To run a testnet locally via Hardhat Network:

 1. From the `net-emissions-token-network/interface` directory, install the necessary packages and start the React app with